Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics: Joint Learning of Reward Machines and Policies with Partially Known Semantics

-As stressed in Example \ref{ex:office}, however, a reward machine that encodes $R$ on $\hat{\mathcal{L}}_h$ might \textit{not} exist and the inference procedure might end up creating an arbitrarily large Mealy machine and yielding very high computation times (trying to compute a Mealy machine that does not exist).
+As stressed in Example \ref{ex:office}, a reward machine that encodes $R$ on $\hat{\mathcal{L}}_h$ might \textit{not} exist and the inference procedure might end up creating an arbitrarily large Mealy machine and yielding very high computation times (trying to compute a Mealy machine that does not exist).
 To prevent such cases, one can limit the maximum allowable number of states of the Mealy machine and the maximum number of episodes used to generate the counterexamples, and use the last valid inferred Mealy machine (or the initial estimate if there is no valid one).
-In the experimental results, such cases did not prevent the successful convergence of the proposed algorithm.
+We note that such a technique requires knowledge of an upper bound on the number of states of the reward machine.
+Practically, this bound could be a conservatively large number that could be derived from the total number of atomic propositions $\mathcal{AP}$.
+Nevertheless, large bounds could lead to high computational times in cases the algorithm is trying to infer a reward machine that does not exist due to inaccuracies in $\hat{\mathcal{L}}_h$.
+Such complexity stems from the inherent scalability issues of the employed SAT-based optimizers and can be alleviated by modifying the underlying algorithms to obtain polynomial-time heuristics \cite[Sec.
+4.3]{xu2020joint} .
+In the experimental results, the proposed algorithm, such cases did not prevent the successful convergence of the proposed algorithm.